 I believe there is a way.
-In the latter part of the essay I'm working on (and will link to from here when it's ready) I’ll explore how we might get off that trajectory and onto one that leads toward a more socially and ecologically just world, and why I think the two questions I mentioned hold big keys to help us do that.
+In the latter part of "What's Going to Happen Next?"
+I explore how we might get off that trajectory and onto one that leads toward a more socially and ecologically just world, and why I think the two questions I mentioned hold big keys to help us do that.

 I'm feeling an increased sense of urgency

 Following are some of bits and pieces I've come across recently that give me reason to believe that "normal" is crumbling.
-They basically say, one way or another, that if we haven't started preparing for a very different world yet, now would be a good time.
+One way or another, they basically say that if we haven't started preparing for a very different world yet, now would be a good time.

 Remember Peak Oil?
 It seemed to go away, didn't it?
 Like all the other doomsday predictions, it just seemed to die a quiet death...